jamietr1/google-docs-writing-tracker/README.md

 The writing tracker depends on a very specific configuration so please be sure to read the setup instructions below.

+Keep in mind that I originally developed this code for me, without thinking others would be using it.
+If it seems cumbersome to setup, sorry!
+Also, USE IT AT YOUR OWN RISK.
+It works well for me, but I've been using it for months and it was designed around my workstyle.
+People have asked that I make the code available, and I have done that, but I have no time to support it.
+Feel free to email me with questions, but there is no guarantee that I will be able to reply, or answer the questions.
+Again, sorry about this.

 == Configuration ==

 The writing tracker depends on you doing all of your writing within a single folder in Google Docs.
 Call this